 - Quarterly financial reporting

-- Annual dividend distributions
+- Potential annual dividend distributions

 All employee premiums are paid directly to the A-rated insurance carrier, which issues fully insured policies and handles all administration and claims processing.
 BeneRe then reinsures 100% of the program.